stayqrious/piskel/README.md

 ## Publishing a new version

+This repository depends on a Node version >=7.
+Please use Node >=7 when building and updating new releases of this Piskel to NPM.

 To publish a new version to npm switch to the master branch, use `npm login` to sign in as an account with access to the `@code-dot-org` scope, then `npm version [major|minor|patch]` for the appropriate version bump.
 This will do the following:

 * Run linting and tests to verify your local repo.